mpi-sws-rse/jmc/README.md

 [3] Constantin Enea, Dimitra Giannakopoulou, Michalis Kokologiannakis, and Rupak Majumdar.
 "Model checking distributed protocols in must."
 Proceedings of the ACM on Programming Languages 8, no. OOPSLA2 (2024): 1900–1927.

 [4] A. R. Balasubramanian, Mohammad Hossein Khoshechin Jorshari, Rupak Majumdar, Umang Mathur, and Minjian Zhang.
 "State Space Estimation for DPOR-based Model Checkers." arXiv e-prints (2025): arXiv-2512.

+[5] Sebastian Burckhardt, Pravesh Kothari, Madanlal Musuvathi, and Santosh Nagarakatte.
+"A Randomized Scheduler with Probabilistic Guarantees of Finding Bugs."
+In Proceedings of the 15th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS 2010), pp. 167–178.

 ## License